-On the basis of Figs. 3 and 4, if this test identifies bimodality in approximately more than 5% of forecasts, one can safely conclude that non-Gaussian distributions are systematically present.
-For distributions that are sufficiently skewed, there is a greater potential for false positives and false negatives, especially near the transition between unimodality and bimodality.
+is a greater potential for false positives and false negatives, especially near the transition between unimodality and bimodality.
 However, it is difficult to quantify this potential for the forecast system of interest without knowing beforehand the appropriate family of possible distributions that the forecasts may exhibit.
-Nonetheless, as seen in a later section, estimates of δ in forecasts that are found to be bimodal with this test are often well above the transition region indicated in Fig. 3c.
+Nonetheless, as seen in a later section, estimates of $\delta$ in forecasts that are found to be bimodal with this test are often well above the transition region indicated in Fig. 4(c).